-(2) Provide general degree requirements to each airman for his or her educational program and the ETS as soon as he or she decides to register with the Institution and while awaiting final evaluation of transfer credits.

-(3) Assume responsibility for the administration and proctoring of all course examinations not normally administered and proctored within the traditional, in-the-classroom setting.

-(4) Provide to airmen, upon their request, information on Institution policies including, but not limited to, course withdrawal dates and penalties, course cancellation procedures, course grade publication, fees (covered by military tuition assistance (Mil TA) and not covered by Mil TA), billing practices, and policy regarding incompletion of a course.
-Face-to-face counseling is not required.

-(5) Register and use the AI Portal to input Institution basic information, degree offerings, tuition rates, invoice submission, course grades submission, degree completions, and to pull preestablished educational institution reports while conducting business with the USAF.

-(6) Submit one consolidated invoice per term via the AI Portal for each class in which active duty military airmen are enrolled using Mil TA.
-Submission will be made during the term, no earlier than after the final add/drop/census date, and no later than 30 calendar days after the end of the term.

-(7) Submit course grades via the AI Portal for each class in which active duty military airmen are enrolled using Mil TA.
-Submission will be made no later than 30 calendar days after the end of the term.

-(8) Accept the Government Purchase Card for payment of Mil TA when the Institution accepts credit cards for any part of Institution business.
-If an institution does not accept credit cards:

-(a) The Air Force may grant the institution a waiver from these requirements for any tuition and fee payments for the program in which the active duty military airman is enrolled.

-(b) The Air Force and the institution must negotiate the terms of the waiver, which are incorporated by reference into the terms of the MOU.

-(c) The institution should be aware that payment could be delayed because the Air Force currently has an automatic payment system for credit card use.
-If a waiver is granted, the Air Force must use a paper-based system.

-(9) Provide a list of program graduates via the AI Portal consisting of student name, program title, program type (such as bachelor's degree), and date of graduation no later than 30 calendar days after the end of the term in which graduation requirements are completed.
-If the AI Portal is not available, provide directly to the base Education and Training Section.

-Figure 2.
-MOU Addendum for Education Services Between Educational Institution and the U.S. Air Force, Continued c.
-Institutions with no on-installation MOU are authorized to request permission for installation access and space within the ETS to counsel current students, provide information briefings and materials, attend education fairs, and other informational services.
+- (2) Provide general degree requirements to each member for his or her educational program and the ETS as soon as he or she makes known their intention to register with the Institution and while awaiting final evaluation of transfer credits. - (3) Assume responsibility for the administration and proctoring of all course examinations not normally administered and proctored within the traditional, in-the-classroom setting. - (4) Provide to airmen, upon their request, information on Institution policies including, but not limited to, course withdrawal dates and penalties, course cancellation procedures, course grade publication, and policy regarding incompletion of a course.
+Face-to-face counseling is not required. - (5) Register and use the AI Portal to input Institution basic information, degree offerings, tuition rates, invoice submission, course grades submission, degree completions, and to pull preestablished educational institution reports while conducting business with the USAF. - (6) Submit one consolidated invoice per term via the AI Portal for each class in which active duty military airmen are enrolled using Mil TA.
+Submission will be made during the term, no earlier than after the final add/drop/census date, and no later than 30 calendar days after the end of the term. - (7) Submit course grades via the AI Portal for each class in which active duty military airmen are enrolled using Mil TA.
+Submission will be made no later than 30 calendar days after the end of the term. - (8) Adopt the AI Portal procedures for all payment processing.
+Institutions with a current waiver may continue to participate at the discretion of Air Force Voluntary Education Branch. - (9) Provide a list of program graduates via the AI Portal consisting of student name, program title, program type (such as bachelor's degree), and date of graduation no later than 30 calendar days after the end of the term in which graduation requirements are completed.
+If the AI Portal is not available, provide directly to the base Education and Training Section. - c.
+Institutions with no on-installation MOU are authorized to request permission for DoD installation access and space within the ETS to counsel current students, provide information briefings and materials, attend education fairs, and other informational services.
 Approval depends on the installation commander.
-If approval is granted, then all other permissions will be authorized equally for any school eligible for Military TA; the same time allotment, space, and frequency.
+If approval is granted, then all other permissions will be authorized equally for any school eligible for Military TA; the same time allotment, space, and frequency. - d.

-d.
 All Institutions with an on-installation MOU or invitation for an on-installation activity, such as an educational fair, are authorized to counsel or provide information on any of their programs.